IIIF/api/source/api/presentation/3.0/index.md

 An ordered list of Annotation Pages.
 Annotation Collections allow higher level groupings of Annotations to be recorded.
 For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.

 ##  3. Resource Properties

 Most of the properties defined by this specification may be associated with any of the resource types described above, and may have more than one value.
-The property relates to the resource that it is associated with, so the `label` property on a Manifest is the human readable label of the Manifest, whereas the same `label` property on a Canvas is the human readable label for that particular view.
+Properties relate to the resource with which they are associated, so the `label` property on a Manifest is the human readable label of the Manifest, whereas the same `label` property on a Canvas is the human readable label for that particular view.
 In the descriptions of the properties, the resource that the property is associated with is called "this resource".

 The requirements for which classes have which properties are summarized in [Appendix A][prezi30-appendixa].